Compare Childbirth Preparation Methods

 If the above sounds like Lamaze, Bradley and Grantly Dick-Reid aren’t good childbirth preparation methods, that’s not what we’re saying.
 The more skills expectant families have to do the activity of giving birth the better.
 Who cares where you get those skills.
 You just need them.

-Birthing Better Childbirth Preparation Online Course also began to develop in the early 1970s.
-These skills were developed by ordinary families and every type of birth … not by an obstetrician and only for natural birth or painless childbirth.
+Birthing Better online birth classes also began to develop in the early 1970s.
+These skills were developed by ordinary families and every type of birth … not by an obstetrician and only for a natural birth or painless childbirth.
 This makes a difference.
 You get to learn from fathers and mothers who developed childbirth preparation, birth and birth-coaching skills that are incredibly effective, adapt, adjust and have been used by tens of thousands of birthing families in absolutely every type of birth imaginable.

 Birthing Better certainly works with all other childbirth preparation methods.

 Your job as a mother-to-be and father-to-be/other is to not only gather information and make birth choices but also to learn birth and birth coaching skills.

 - You get to round off your pregnant body preparation skills.